deeban-dc/deeban-dc/README.md

 >>I'm an ECE student trying to learn programming, so if you're here to judge my code, please be gentle.

->>I promise I'll get better with time.

->>Just a warning, my code might make you question your life choices.

->>Feel free to look around, leave a comment, or even a joke.

 >>If you're looking for perfectly optimized code, you've come to the wrong place.